zer0cache/matic-docs/docs/integrate/full-node-binaries.md

 1. Restricting data size in state sync txs to:
     * **30Kb** when represented in **bytes**
     * **60Kb** when represented as **string**.
-2. Restricting the **delay time** between the contract events of different validators to ensure that the mempool doesn't get filled very quickly in case of a burst of events which can hamper the progress of the chain.
+2. Increasing the **delay time** between the contract events of different validators to ensure that the mempool doesn't get filled very quickly in case of a burst of events which can hamper the progress of the chain.

 The following example shows how the data size is restricted: